Wandering domains for entire functions of finite order in the Eremenko-Lyubich class: Introduction

-\vseven{Our shooting method is quite different from \cite[Theorem~17.1]{bishop15} (as well as \cite{fagella-godillon-jarque15,lazebnik17}).
-Their argument} \blue{ to choose $\mathbf{w}$ is based on a sequence of successive perturbations so that in each step we obtain a new quasiconformal map $\phi$, and hence it is key to check that the new map $f=g\circ\phi^{-1}$ \vseven{still satisfies the inclusion relations of domains} that we set up in all the previous steps. \vseven{This was supposed to be guaranteed by the thinness of the support of the quasiconformal maps introduced in each step, which in turn was achieved by increasing $d_n$ and doing new foldings in each step.
-However the authors of the present paper were not able to verify the thinness of the support in their construction.
-This has motivated the authors to determine the $\{d_n\}_n$ concretely at the beginning. } It has been pointed out to us that in \cite{fagella-jarque-lazebnik}, Fagella, Jarque and Lazebnik use a different approach in which the $\{d_n\}_n$ are chosen in the beginning, and this solves the problem of the circularity of the argument in \cite{bishop15}.
-Independently, \vseven{for a different problem concerning meromorphic functions,} Bishop and Lazebnik \cite{bishop-lazebnik} have developed a similar strategy using a fixed point theorem combined with Bishop's folding construction.}
+\redf{Our shooting method is quite different from \cite[Theorem~17.1]{bishop15} (as well as \redf{\cite{fagella-godillon-jarque15,lazebnik17,fagella-jarque-lazebnik}}).
+Their argument to choose $\mathbf{w}$ is based on a sequence of successive perturbations so that in each step we obtain a new quasiconformal map $\phi$, and hence it is key to check that the new map $f=g\circ\phi^{-1}$ still satisfies the inclusion relations of domains that we set up in all the previous steps.
+This is guaranteed by the thinness of the support of the quasiconformal maps used to choose the position of the critical values $\{w_n\}_n$, which is achieved by giving a lower bound for the sequence $\{d_n\}_n$.
+Note that in order to avoid any circularity, it is important to first fix the sequence $\{d_n\}_n$ and then start choosing $\{w_n\}_n$ inductively (see Bishop's note\footnotemark[1]).
+To do so, it is key to obtain a uniform estimate for the inner radius of the sets $\{U_n\}_n$ in the closure of all quasiconformal maps $\phi$ that arise from this construction with sufficiently large sequences $\{d_n\}_n$ and $\{w_n\}_n$ in a compact polydisc, which is a compact subset of the space of homeomorphisms from $\C$ to~$\C$.
+In this paper we determine the $\{d_n\}_n$ explicitly at the beginning, and then use a shooting method to choose $\{w_n\}_n$ (see Section~\ref{sec:shooting}).
+Independently, for a different problem concerning meromorphic functions, Bishop and Lazebnik \cite{bishop-lazebnik} have developed a similar strategy using a fixed point theorem combined with Bishop's quasiconformal folding construction.}

 The \textit{lower order} of a transcendental entire function can be defined replacing the $\limsup$ in the definition of the order by $\liminf$.
 By a result of Heins \cite{heins48}, functions in the class $\mathcal{B}$ have lower order (and, hence, also order) greater than or equal to $1/2$.
 In the following theorem, we adapt the previous construction to obtain functions with order $p/2$ for $p\in\N$ \vseven{and, in particular, we achieve order} $1/2$, which is the smallest possible value in \vseven{class $\mathcal B$}.